By Roy Burner (Minister of the Gospel)

-Leadership of today is in trouble because of many factions within a country bringing turmoil and dissension into the picture.
+Leadership of today is in trouble because of many factions bringing turmoil and dissension into the picture.
 One man stated: I suppose leadership at one time meant muscles; but today it means getting along with people (Indira Gandhi).

 I therefore beg leave to move that henceforth prayers imploring the assistance of Heaven, and its blessing in our deliberations, be held in this Assembly every morning before we proceed in business.